 << See our step-by-step instructions >>

-The easiest way to start is to simply record the barcode values of the items (‘assets’) you scan.
-You can collect additional information about the asset when scanning it (e.g. quantity, condition, etc.) and then export that list as a CSV file for processing.
-However, since the barcode value scanned is just an ID, you will need to associate that ID to the name and description of the asset using Excel or other DB programs.
+The easiest way to start is to first record the barcode values of the items (‘assets’) you scan.
+Secondly, collect additional information about the asset when scanning it (e.g. quantity, condition, etc).
+Thirdly, export that list as a CSV file for processing.
+Importantly, the barcode value scanned is just an ID.
+Therefore, you will need to associate that ID to the name and description of the asset using Excel or other DB programs.

-Using a Record Scans service takes only 10 minutes to set up and a few more to create an export template on the Scans page.
-Once you get a better understanding of the benefits of a validation database you can add that as the next step.
+Setting up a Record Scans service takes only 10 minutes.
+Creating an export template on the Scans page is simple as well.
+Once you understand the benefits of a validation database well, you can add that as the next step.

 Validate Scans Against a Validation Database